 Of course, it is possible to change the response to a survey question based on the questions that lead up to it.

-However, if you try not to skew the results like this then you should be fine.
+If you review your survey wording carefully, and try not to skew the results like this, you should be fine.

 The Pick List of Perfect Surveys